When the Signal Cannot Get Through: How SST-14 Silencing Blocks Neuropeptide Coordination

 This mechanism answers a question that has frustrated clinicians and families for decades: why do interventions that target regulatory peptides — secretin trials, oxytocin administration, VIP infusion — so often produce brief, striking improvement followed by rapid loss of benefit?

 The answer is not that the biology is unresponsive.
-The answer is that somatostatin has already blocked the adenylyl cyclase those peptides depend on.
-The release signal cannot get through not because it is too weak, but because the gate it must pass through has been locked by a brake that chronic neuroinflammation will not let go.
+The answer is that adenosine accumulation from CD26 blockade has suppressed the adenylyl cyclase those peptides depend on.
+The release signal cannot get through not because it is too weak, but because the second messenger pathway it requires has been suppressed from upstream.
+Compounding this, the neuroinflammatory conditions simultaneously deplete the ATP that adenylyl cyclase requires as substrate, and upregulate PDE4 to degrade whatever cAMP briefly escapes.

 How the G-Protein Cascade Is Supposed to Work